Skip to content

 https://www.nav.no/omsorgspenger

 If an employee has one child who is chronically ill or has a disability, the employee can apply for extra care days.
-If an application is submitted and approved, the child can be marked as "Chronically ill" in the system.
+Once the application is approved, the child can be marked as "Chronic Ill" in the system.
 The employee can then register an unlimited number of care days in the calendar.

 https://lovdata.no/nav/folketrygdloven/kap9